Kansas vs. TCU: Sportsbook promo codes, odds, spread, over/under - January 6

 Kansas vs. TCU Betting Trends

-- In the Horned Frogs' 13 chances this year, the combined scoring has gone over the point total six times.
+- Horned Frogs games have gone over the point total six out of 13 times this season.

 Kansas Futures Odds